LennartHennigs/RG35XX-H-Notes/README.md

 - Adjust the `Player Assignments` to use the controller, e.g.:
   - `P1 > Controller`
   - `P2 > #0 Deeplay-Keys`

+### Pairing other Bluetooth Devices

+You can also pair keyboards, mice and audio devices (e.g. headphones) in a similar way as described above.

 #### Links